-For travel, vaccinated and super spreading event, if the specimen is at PHO laboratory call Customer Service Centre (416-235-6556 or 1-877-604-4567) or fax the SARS–CoV-2 Variant of Concern Testing/Whole Genome Sequencing Requisition to (416-235-6552) to request to add the test; if the specimen is at another laboratory use the form above to send the specimen to PHO laboratory.
+For travel or suspected reinfection whole genome sequencing requests, if the specimen is at PHO’s laboratory call Customer Service Centre (416-235-6556 or 1-877-604-4567) or fax the SARS–CoV-2 Variant of Concern Testing/Whole Genome Sequencing Requisition to (416-235-6552) to request to add the test; if the specimen is at another laboratory use the form above to send the specimen to PHO’s laboratory.

 For outbreak investigations email IORT@oahpp.ca to complete the request form and obtain approval/WGS-request ID before shipping any specimens.
 Submitters will receive information on signing up for a secure Incident and Outbreak Response Collaboration SharePoint Site account.
 This site has been authorized for the transfer of Personal Health Information and submitters will receive the in-depth genomic reports via this site.

 This laboratory-developed investigational assay is being used for surveillance purposes and public health management.
 It is not a clinical diagnostic test.

 Specimen should be maintained at 2-8oC during transportation (freeze if anticipated transport time to the laboratory is >72 hours).

 Test Frequency and Turnaround Time (TAT)

 SARS-CoV-2 genome sequencing results will be available within 10 days.